 If you want to remove or repair the conditional relationships in your life and have strong unconditional relationships, you are going to have to piss some people off.
 What I mean is that you have to stop accepting people’s conditions.
 And you have to let go of your own.

 This invariably involves telling someone close to you “no” in the exact situation they want to hear it the least.
 It will cause drama.
 A shit-storm of drama in many cases.
-After all, what you are doing is you are taking somebody who has been using parts of you to make themselves feel better and denying their ability to do so.
+After all, what you are doing is taking somebody who has been using parts of you to make themselves feel better and denying them the ability to do so.
 Their reaction will be angry and they will blame you.
-They will say a lot of mean things about you.
+They will say a lot of mean things to you and about you.

 But don’t become discouraged.
 This sort of reaction is just further proof of the conditions on the relationship.
 A real honest love is willing to respect and accept something it doesn’t want to hear.
 A conditional love will fight back.